CaseyScott/Gaming-hardware-Django-milestone/README.md

 - As a user I want to be able to freely go from products to cart and continue shopping.
 - As a user I want a mobile friendly site.
 - As a user I want to update or delete from my cart.
+- As a user I want order infomation linked to my profile to check the address is correct and an order to follow up.

 ### Users
 - Users of this site can browse all content without registiering but if a user wants to purchase they must be regisitered and signed in to complete this action.